Whitestone village lies to the west of Exeter and can be approached

 about 3 miles.

 The shop and Post Office closed several years ago.
-There are two fairly local pubs about a mile away - the Royal Oak (on the Redhills to Whitestone road at Nadderwater) and the Travellers Rest on the old Exeter to Tedburn Road.
+There's one fairly local pub about a mile away - the Travellers Rest on the old Exeter to Tedburn Road.

-The village is served by the 173 Bus Service which operates 6 days a week (not Sundays) with 4 services each way daily.
+The village is served by the 173 Bus Service which operates 6 days a week (not Sundays) with 5 services into Exeter and 4 services back to Whitestone.

 The busy Parish Hall acts as a hub for the community, hosting the meetings of many of the clubs, groups and societies as well as the meetings of the Parish Council.
 Whitestone even has it's own charity making small grants for educational and training purposes to residents of the parish